-We are pleased to be encouraging our students to read for pleasure and it has been a delight to see students from all year groups logging their reading at the "Olave's Reading" Sharepoint Site since its launched in Autumn 2021.
+We are pleased to be encouraging our students to read for pleasure and it has been a delight to see students from all year groups logging their reading at the "Olave's Reading" Sharepoint Site since its launch.

 Our initial questionnaire to students about their reading over the previous year showed that many of our students are already keen readers with parental support (thank you!), and so we are encouraging them to read a wider range of topics and genres as well as more overall.